msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Reduce `license_level` from 3 to 1.
   * A solid Main Nexus that never gets picked due to being sequestered in Balor 3.
 Simply making this more accessible.

+### HORUS Goblin

+#### Goblin Frame

+#### H0R_OS System Upgrade I

+* Replace the Eject Power Cores with the following:
+    > Network Binding: You chain the target's systems to one space they currently occupy.
+If the target moves more than 3 spaces from that point, they become Jammed until the end of their next turn and the chain ends.
+The target may remove the chain with a successful Systems save as a quick action; otherwise, it lasts until the end of the scene.
+This option can only be used 1/scene on each character.
+  * Jammed is an incredibly powerful condition to inflict with a quick action at a variety of Sensor ranges (to say nothing of the Grunt-popping 2 energy damage on top).
+I considered splitting up H0R_OS 1 with other invade options, moving it to Goblin 3, and so on, but those all add hurdles for mech _building_, not mech _fighting_.
+Once players assemble the pieces that I scatter to the four winds, their combat turns will likely wind up looking the same as they do now: Full Tech OSIRIS and Invade: Eject Power Cores.
+In my opinion, the true issue is that Eject Power Cores is amazing value for a Quick Action; therefore, dial it back to be akin to the Witch's Chain, forcing the user to commit at least one more quick action to force a Jam (such as by Network Binding followed by Puppet Systems).

+#### Metahook

+* Change so that instead of mirroring heat and conditions, instead when one character is affected by a Tech Action, the other character receives the same effect.
+  * The mirrored Heat is incredibly dangerous for Metahook, regardless of whether that Heat is friendly or hostile.
+This preserves the original intent of a shared system while allowing for safe usage of self-inflicted heat and conditions.

+#### OSIRIS-Class NHP

+* Replace OSIRIS with the following:
+    > Your mech gains the AI tag.
+In addition, you gain a Gate Die, a d6 starting at 1.
+The die ticks up at the end of any turn on which you hit with a tech attack.
+Lastly, you gain the Hurl Into The Duat Quick Tech action.
+* Replace Hurl Into the Duat with the following:
+    > Hurl Into The Duat - Quick Tech, 1/round
+    >
+    > Make a tech attack against a target within Sensors.
+On a hit, the target gains 2 heat and suffers one of the following effects depending on the value of your Gate die:
+    > * 2+ First Gate: You control your target's standard move next turn.
+    > * 3+ Second Gate: Your target becomes Stunned until the end of their next turn.
+    > * 4+ Third Gate: Your target changes allegiance... [unchanged from Fourth Gate text from Lancer, p.
+200]
+    >
+    > After resolving this attack, reset your Gate Die to 1.
+It does not tick up this turn.
+  * Paired with H0R_OS 1, OSIRIS forms an incredibly solid "default turn" for hackers who invested in Goblin 3.
+While I support strong control options, I dislike how OSIRIS homogenizes turns by dangling the carrot of "Stun" and "Dominate" behind two weaker (but still useful) effects.
+To break OSIRIS from the typical "Invade" form, I steal a page from the Kidd's book with a slow-build counter and eventual payoff depending on how high the counter is.

 ### HORUS Gorgon